Articles by The Professional Trustee Team

 Often this can be avoided.
 How?
 By simply getting good professional advice before buying the business.

-There were lots of other issues as well that was dragging the business down – issues that all business owners need to consider.
+There were lots of other issues as well that were dragging the business down – issues that all business owners need to consider.

 The moral of the story here is pretty simple.
 Get some good solid professional advice on the financial health of the business before you buy it.
-Sure a couple of hours of Accountant's time might cost you a few dollars but that cost is nothing compared with paying over the top prices for a business and losing your home in the process of trying to make a dying business profitable..
+Sure a couple of hours of an accountant's time might cost you a few dollars, but that cost is nothing compared with paying over-the-top prices for a business and losing your home in the process of trying to make a dying business profitable.

 Step 2: Get Divorced or Separated